-- \ Review Motorcycle Safety (pages 1-4) before you ride. - \ Make sure the side stand is fully retracted before riding the motorcycle.
+- Review Motorcycle Safety (pages 1-4) before you ride. - Make sure the side stand is fully retracted before riding the motorcycle.
 If the stand is extended, it may interfere with control during a left turn. - 1.
-After the engine has been warmed up, the motorcycle is ready for riding. - Close the throttle to the idle position and depress the gearshift pedal to shift into 1st (low) gear. - 3.
-Increase engine speed by opening the throttle.
+After the engine has warmed up, the motorcycle is ready for riding. - Close the throttle and depress the gearshift pedal to shift into 1st (low) gear. - 3.
+Increase engine speed by gradually opening the throttle.

-- 4. When the motorcycle attains a moderate speed, close the throttle and shift to 2nd gear by depressing the gearshift pedal. - 5.
-This sequence is repeated to shift to 3rd gear.
+4. When your speed increases, close the throttle and shift to 2nd gear by depressing the gearshift pedal.